The Prince: Becoming a prince by the selection of one's fellow citizens (Chapter 9)

 A "civil principality" is one in which a citizen comes to power "not through crime or other intolerable violence", but by the support of his fellow citizens.
 This, he says, does not require extreme virtue or fortune, only "fortunate astuteness".
+For this is one of the four means of coming about a principality (the other three being by virtue, fortune, and criminality).

 Machiavelli makes an important distinction between two groups that are present in every city, and have very different appetites driving them: the "great" and the "people".
 The "great" wish to oppress and rule the "people", while the "people" wish not to be ruled or oppressed.
 A principality is not the only outcome possible from these appetites, because it can also lead to either "liberty" or "license".

 A principality is put into place either by the "great" or the "people" when they have the opportunity to take power, but find resistance from the other side.
 They assign a leader who can be popular to the people while the great benefit, or a strong authority defending the people against the great.

 Machiavelli goes on to say that a prince who obtains power through the support of the nobles has a harder time staying in power than someone who is chosen by the common people; since the former finds himself surrounded by people who consider themselves his equals.
 He has to resort to malevolent measures to satisfy the nobles.
-One cannot by fair dealing, and without injury to others, satisfy the nobles, but you can satisfy the people, for their object is more righteous than that of the nobles, the latter wishing to oppress, while the former only desire not to be oppressed.Also a prince cannot afford to keep the common people hostile as they are larger in number while the nobles smaller.
+One cannot by fair dealing, and without injury to others, satisfy the nobles, but you can satisfy the people, for their object is more righteous than that of the nobles, the latter wishing to oppress, while the former only desire not to be oppressed.Also, a prince cannot afford to keep the common people hostile as they are larger in number, while the nobles are smaller.

 Therefore, the great should be made and unmade every day.
 Two types of great people might be encountered: